Recruitment incentive payments

 Payment and amount

-Unless a collective bargaining agreement states otherwise, recruitment incentive payments are paid as a lump sum up to a maximum of $10,000 and are not prorated based on FTE unless an exception is approved by the Vice President for Human Resources.
+Unless a collective bargaining agreement states otherwise, recruitment incentive payments are paid as a lump sum up to a maximum of $10,000 and are not prorated based on FTE.
 No payment may exceed fifteen percent of the employee’s base salary and amounts offered for the same job profile must be the same across units.
+Exceptions may be approved by the Vice President for Human Resources.

 Recruitment incentive payments must be made by the hiring department from the organization’s existing resources and amounts should be based on degree of difficulty to fill, education and training required for the job classification, and market variables.
 Payments should appear by the second regularly scheduled paycheck following the employee’s start date and under no circumstances may be made in advance of the individual’s first day of employment.